praveesh91/Steeleye/README.md

 3) In the current scenario, there is no need for a shouldComponentUpdate lifecycle method as the data remains unchanged here. shouldComponentUpdate is helpful for better performance to stop re-rendering the DOM when the data remains unchanged.
-   I have created such a scenario in attachment.
+   I have created such a scenario in attachment. shouldComponentUpdate can also be achieved through pure components

 4) handleClick is a function call invoked on clcking the list element, so whatever goes into the function gets excecuted once the user clicks a list element.
 Here if we want to display index, we can alert this by "alert(index)".